SourLemonJuice/random-installer.sh/README.md

 # random-installer.sh

-Use bash to generate a Large file into the random directory
+Use bash to generate some Large file into the random directory

 > [!WARNING]
 > It's a very evil script, think about the consequence before the joke.\
-> And make sure the file name is easy to search, and the path prefix is in the expected
+> Check for yourself the filenames are easy to search, and the path prefix is in the expected(default is ~/.local/share/)

 ## Introduce

 Here is the thing, I opened a Code With Me Invent link and followed the client download command.\
 It's all right up here.
 But they don't tell me how to uninstall that, it makes me search and search again.\
-I just want to uninstall this client from an **unconventional** script...
+I just want to uninstall this client which was installed via an **unconventional** script...

 It really makes me angry, so I made this even more evil script